Daytime Emmy Nominations 2018: Kelly Ripa, Ryan Seacrest & More — Full List

 The full list of the 2018 Daytime Emmy nominations feature so many of our beloved soap stars.
 After pre-nominations were revealed in Jan.
 2018, the list has been narrowed down for the official ceremony that will take place later this year.
 The stars of Days of Our Lives, General Hospital, The Young & the Restless, and The Bold & The Beautiful all scored big nods.

 Daytime TV doesn’t just consist of soap operas!
 Your favorite daytime talk shows and entertainment news programs were also nominated.
 From Kelly Ripa and Ryan Seacrest to the ladies of The View, the stars of daytime TV have so many reasons to celebrate right now.
+Mario Lopez and Sheryl Underwood will host the Daytime Emmy Awards ceremony on April 29.
 Check out the full list of Daytime Emmy nominees below!

 Outstanding Entertainment Talk Show Host